 Louisiana GO Grant

 The purpose of this program is to provide a need-based component to the state’s financial aid plan to support nontraditional and low to moderate-income students who need additional aid to afford the cost of attending college.
 Students must be a Pell Grant recipient and a Louisiana resident.
-Award amounts range up to $1500 per year for the 2018-2019 award year.
+Award amounts range up to $2400 per year for the Academic Year.
 Funds are limited; therefore, students with a complete file by the published deadline are given first consideration.
 GO Grant awards are subject to cancellation or modification when the new funds and rules are provided.

-After a careful review of the structure of the new Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, the University has decided not to participate in this program.
+After a careful review of the structure of the new Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program, Louisiana Tech University has decided NOT to participate in this program.

 Some students may receive other assistance from outside sources.
 Financial Aid is required to use any “other assistance” that you are to receive as a resource when determining your aid package.
 You should report to Financial Aid any type of assistance which you may receive that isn’t showing on your award letter, as soon as you become aware of it.